Serve in the Community

 St. Andrew's Guild

 St. Andrew’ Guild is a free neighbor-to-neighbor Skills Sharing Center for residents of Franklin County.
-It is located in the Multifunction Room at 2 Prospect St, Turners Falls and is a place to gather for socializing and instruction in Fiber arts, cooking, crafting, baking as well.
-On the first Monday of each month, the 6:30 PM drop-in is an open time for knitting, crocheting and other handwork.
-Free classes in various skills are held on a regular basis, advertised on our Facebook page (St Andrews Guild at Facebook.com).
-Since September 2016, a new ministry of the Guild is our Monday morning drop-in sewing bee.
+We meet from 9 a.m. to 12 p.m. on Mondays in the Meeting Room for our weekly drop-in sewing bee.
 We have sewing machines, tables for cutting and pinning, irons and boards, and a supply of donated fabric with ideas and patterns for small projects.
 There will always be an experienced stitcher on hand to lend advice and assistance.
-We are open from 9-12.
+Join our group on Facebook page (St Andrews Guild at Facebook.com).

 We are active members of the Cathedral in the Light, Episcopal Diocese of Western Massachusetts, Franklin County Interfaith Council, Franklin County Resource Network, Franklin County Mission Partners, and the Massachusetts Council of Churches.

-This is a community based essentials pantry housed in the at Saint James.
+This is a community based essentials pantry housed in Whitney's Room at SsJA.
 On the last Monday of the month from 4:15-5:15 p.m. folks can receive free personal care items not covered by SNAP dollars (soap, toothbrushes, toothpaste, toilet paper, etc.).
 Learn more about Whitney's Pantry.